-Second, rehearse; then give your final performance -
+Second, rehearse; then give your final performance-

-cting coach explains that you must meet the following requirements when developing resenting your performance: Work with your partner to develop your performance.
-Perform your improvisation for the pair of partners assigned by your teacher.
-Refine and rehearse your performance based on the feedback that they provide.
-Begin and end your performance with a three-second neutral pause to indicate a clear beginning and a clear ending.
-You may end "off stage" or "off camera."
-Your f inal performance will be recorded.
-Third , explain how you fulfilled your acting coach's requirements- Your a , explain how you fulfilled your acting coach's requirements- acting coach explains that you must also respond to questions about your performance the process you went through to create it: Your a ecting coach explains that you must also respond to questions about your performance Your a ecting coach explains that you must also respond to questions about your performance are process you went through to create it: You must respond in writing or orally following the final performance (see the response
+The owner of the movie theatre explains that you must meet the following requirements when you rehearse and perform your pantomime:

+- Begin and end your performance with a three-second neutral pause to indicate a clear beginning and a clear ending.
+You may end "off stage" or "off camera." - Perform first for your partner and receive feedback.
+Refine and rehearse the pantomime based on the feedback.

+Your final performance will be recorded.

+Third, explain how you developed your pantomime and your performance -

+The owner of the movie theatre explains that you must also respond to questions about your performance and the process you went through to create it:

+- □ You must respond in writing or verbally following the final performance (see the response sheets). - □ You must use the vocabulary of theatre correctly in your responses.

+• Assessment Rubric •

-4 Points 3 Points 2 Points 1 Point Creating & Performing The student meets all four of the following requirements, thereby demonstrating a thorough understanding of how to establish character and dramatic structure in an improvisation: Clearly establishes the setting.
-Creates an effective character using movement and vocal choices that demonstrate objectives.
-Creates dialogue effectively to sustain the performance.
-Uses ensemble work appropriately.
-The student meets three of the four requirements listed at left, demonstrating an adequate understanding of how to establish character and dramatic structure in an improvisation.
-The student meets two of the four requirements listed at left, demonstrating a partial understanding of how to establish character and dramatic structure in an improvisation.
-The student meets one of the four requirements listed at left, demonstrating a minimal understanding of how to establish character and dramatic structure in an improvisation.
-Creating (story) The student meets all four of the following requirements, thereby demonstrating a thorough understanding of how to create the structure of a story: Creates a clear beginning.
-Creates a clear middle.
-Includes a central conflict.
-Creates a clear resolution to that conflict (ending).
-The student meets three of the four requirements listed at left, demonstrating an adequate understanding of how to create the structure of a story.
-The student meets two of the four requirements listed at left, demonstrating a partial understanding of how to create the structure of a story.
-The student meets one of the four requirements listed at left, demonstrating a minimal understanding of how to create the structure of a story.
-Performing The student sustains character with zero interruptions and lapses in the performance.
-The student sustains character with one interruption or lapse.
-The student sustains character with two interruptions or lapses.
-The student sustains character with three interruptions or lapses.
-Responding In the response, the student demonstrates a thorough understanding of the creative process by meeting all four of the following requirements: Clearly describes the process used to create the improvisation.
-Clearly describes the dramatic structure used.
-Appropriately describes how focus was maintained throughout the performance.
-Uses the vocabulary of theatre correctly.
-In the response, the student dem- onstrates an ade- quate under- standing of the creative process by meeting three of the four require- ments listed at left.
-In the response, the student dem- onstrates a partial understanding of the creative process by meeting two of the four requirements listed at left.
-In the response, the student demonstrates a minimal understanding of the creative process by meeting one of the four requirements listed at left.
+4 Points 3 Points 2 Points 1 Point U Edung The student meets all four of the following requirements, thereby demonstrating a thorough understanding of story structure in the pantomime: Creates a clear beginning to the story, which includes character and setting.
+Creates a central conflict (obstacle) that builds to a climax.
+Creates a clear resolution of the conflict.
+Creates a clear ending to the story.
+The student meets three of the four re- quirements listed at left, demonstrating an adequate under- standing of story structure in the pantomime.
+The student meets two of the four re- quirements listed at left, demonstrating a partial under- standing of story structure in the pantomime.
+The student meets one of the four re- quirements listed at left, demonstrating a minimal under- standing of story structure in the pantomime. renorming The student meets all four of the following requirements, thereby demonstrating a thorough understanding of movement that portrays character, emotion, and meaning: Chooses effective and clear facial expressions.
+Chooses effective hand gestures.
+Chooses effective body movements.
+Chooses effective blocking.
+The student meets three of the four re- quirements listed at left, demonstrating an adequate under- standing of move- ment.
+The student meets two of the four re- quirements listed at left, demonstrating a partial under- standing of move- ment.
+The student meets one of the four re- quirements listed at left, demonstrating a minimal under- standing of move- ment. кезропания In the response, the student demonstrates a thorough understanding of the creative process by meeting all four of the following requirements: Identifies the conflict.
+Describes the process used to develop the pantomime.
+Identifies two suggestions for improvement of the performance from the peer feedback.
+Gives evidence from the performance to show the changes that were made based on feedback.
+In the response, the student demon- strates an adequate understanding of the creative process by meeting three of the four require- ments listed at left.
+In the response, the student demon- strates a partial un- derstanding of the creative process by meeting two of the four requirements listed at left.
+In the response, the student demon- strates a minimal understanding of the creative process by meeting one of the four require- ments listed at left.